Cox Regression on the Plane: Abstract

-The Cox proportional hazards model is the most widely used regression model in univariate survival analysis.
-Extensions of the Cox model to bivariate survival data, however, remain scarce.
+{The Cox proportional hazards model is the most widely used regression model in univariate survival analysis, yet extensions to bivariate survival data remain scarce.
 We propose two novel extensions based on a Lehmann-type representation of the survival function.
 The first, the simple Lehmann model, is a direct extension that retains a straightforward structure.
 The second, the generalized Lehmann model, allows greater flexibility by incorporating three distinct regression parameters and includes the simple Lehmann model as a special case.
-For both models, we derive the corresponding regression formulations for the three bivariate hazard functions and discuss their interpretation and model validity.
-To estimate the regression parameters, we adopt a bivariate pseudo-observations approach.
-For the generalized Lehmann model, we extend this approach to accommodate a trivariate structure: trivariate pseudo-observations and a trivariate link function.
-We then propose a two-step estimation procedure, where the marginal regression parameters are estimated in the first step, and the remaining parameters are estimated in the second step.
-Finally, we establish the consistency and asymptotic normality of the resulting estimators.}
+The models admit a direct interpretation in terms of survival probabilities, providing a transparent, fully semiparametric framework for assessing covariate effects on both marginal survival probabilities and their dependence, without requiring specification of a copula or frailty distribution.
+To estimate the regression parameters, we build on a pseudo-observation–based approach for bivariate survival data and extend it to the generalized model via a two-step procedure.
+We establish consistency and asymptotic normality of the resulting estimators.
+The proposed approach is illustrated through simulation studies and an application to data from the Global Retinoblastoma Outcome Study.}

-{\bf keywords:} Bivariate survival function; Pseudo-observations; Generalized estimating equations; Hazard rates; Multivariate failure times.
+\textbf{Keywords:} Bivariate survival function, Pseudo-observations, Generalized estimating equations, Hazard rates, Multivariate failure times